Robert Williams Daniel: Survivor of the RMS Titanic

 According to Daniel's family lore, he was rescued by the "Unsinkable Molly Brown" (activist and philanthropist Margaret Tobin Brown of Denver) in Lifeboat 6, but there is no record of him being in that boat.
 A news article published in 1915 stated that Daniel was picked up by the lifeboat containing the woman who is now his wife.
 Mrs. Smith, whom he later married, is known to have been rescued in lifeboat 6.

 While aboard the rescue ship, RMS Carpathia, Daniel met a fellow Titanic survivor, Eloise Hughes Smith, daughter of U.S. Representative James A. Hughes, whose husband, Lucian P. Smith, had died during the disaster.
-Daniel and Mrs. Smith were wed in a quiet ceremony in August 1914, but Daniel soon left for London on business and became stranded in England for two months when World War I broke out in Europe.
+Daniel and Mrs. Smith were wed in a quiet ceremony in New York City in August 1914, but Daniel soon left for London on business and became stranded in England for two months when World War I broke out in Europe.
 Upon his return, they settled in a stately home in Philadelphia's fashionable Rosemont neighborhood, and Daniel became stepfather to her son Lucian Jr., who was born eight months after the sinking.
-In 1916, Daniel left for military service, receiving an officer's commission in the U.S. Army.
+After American entry into World War I, Daniel received an officer's commission in the U.S. Army and was sent to France.
 He rose to the rank of Major.
-By the time the war ended in 1918, the couple had separated.
+Daniel returned home from Europe aboard the Cunard liner Mauretania then serving as a troopship to transport American soldiers home from the war.
+By the time the war ended, the couple had separated.

+After the sinking Daniel submitted a claim to White Star for an estimated $4,583.25 in personal effects that he lost aboard the Titanic including 15 Meerschaum pipes that he’d purchased as gifts for friends and one champion French bulldog named Gamin de Pycombe.

 In contrast to his willingness to speak to reporters immediately after the sinking in 1912, in later years Daniel refused to talk about the Titanic disaster.
 This could have been due to the traumatic nature of the event, or the stigma that many surviving male passengers felt as survivors of a tragedy that had claimed the lives of so many women and children.
 It is also possible that the fantastic account of his survival that he gave reporters as a young man was a tall tale and that Daniel, by then a prominent Virginia politician, did not want to answer questions.
 In a 1993 article by Daniel's granddaughter, she said that "he never talked about the Titanic disaster because, after all, he was a man, 28 years old, a very athletic and healthy man who survived, and the whole thing about women and children first was a stigma.
 So he never talked about it."